 8. Safety

 How safe is Switzerland for tourists and to move around?
-Switzerland is very safe country overall.
+Switzerland is a very safe country overall.
 Tourist areas are generally safe, both for single tourists and groups or families, but extra caution for pickpocketers is advised.
 More details about safety in Switzerland you can find here.

 9. Prices